Frequently Asked Questions

 I missed trials, can I join a team?

-Unfortunately, for fairness reasons, we can only select team members from those who trialed in October.
+Unfortunately, for fairness reasons, we can only select team members from those who trialed at the start of the year.
 Don't worry though, most of our members join as Leisure members and benefit from lessons and many other opportunities in the club!

 What equipment do I need?